xiufengliu/DataGenerator-Standalone-Version/README.md

 Smart Meter Data Generator
 ======================
-1. Data Generator
-The architecture of the data generator is shown in the following figure.
-The kernel is the data generator factory, which is responsible for creating a data generator of satisfying a specific data model.
-The data generator currently is able to generate the following data sets:
+This data generator is a framework that could generate the data for different analytic purpose.
+The kernel of this data generator is the generator factory, which is responsible for creating different generators that satisfy different data models.
+This generator currently support the following data sets:

-Simple linear regression data
+1. Simple linear regression data
-Multiple linear regression data
+2. Multiple linear regression data
-Clustering data
+3. Clustering data
-Smart meter data (satisfying 3-line model with seeded data)
+4. Smart meter data (satisfying 3-line model with seeded data)

-datagenerator.png